-Malibu resident Kurt Kamm has used his contact with CalFire, Los Angeles County and Ventura County Fire Departments, and the ATF, as well as his experience in several devastating local wildfires, to write fact-based (“faction”) firefighter mystery novels.
-Kurt has attended classes at El Camino Fire Academy and trained in wildland firefighting, arson investigation and hazardous materials response.
-He is also a graduate of the ATF Citizen’s Academy.
-Recently he rode with Los Angeles County Fire Department’s famed Urban Search & Rescue Task Force while completing work on Tunnel Visions, a USAR mystery in which terrorists threaten the Southern California water supply.
+Once he determined his genre and focus, Kamm approached writing much like he would a business.
+He learned all he could about his subject, attending classes at El Camino Fire Academy, training in wildland firefighting, arson investigation, and hazardous materials response.
+He graduated both the DEA and ATF Citizen’s Academies.
+He rode with the Los Angeles County Fire Department’s famed Urban Search & Rescue Task Force while completing work on his latest novel, Tunnel Visions, a mystery in which terrorists threaten the Southern California water supply.

-His first novel, One Foot in the Black (2008) has become a favorite of the men on the fire lines.
+His first novel, One Foot in the Black (2008) has become a favorite of the men and women on the fire lines.
 Subsequent novels, Red Flag Warning: A Serial Arson Mystery (2010) and Code Blood (2012) have won numerous fiction awards.
 Hazardous Material, released in 2013, received the Hackney Award for best novel of the year.

 Despite the fire threat, Kurt Kamm loves living in coastal California.
 Now writing full-time, he still makes time to ride his bike – sometimes competitively – and enjoys keeping up with the advances made in first-responder capabilities.
 On any given day, Kamm might be found at his desk, researching and writing, or out in the field, learning directly from the men and women about whom he so vividly writes.